allegro/allegro.tech/_posts/2015-03-29-Reasons-why-to-learn-groovy.md

 Also you don’t need to learn everything new from Groovy — you can discover new features step by step, so you won’t get overwhelmed.

+I would never say that Groovy is a successor of Java or a language that will soon take the world.
+But certainly it’s a great support tool that it might be awkward to not know.
+Knowing it will definitely increase your chances to get a dream job.

 ### Groovy’s syntax is groovy
 Groovy was thought and designed to be less *verbose* than Java.
 Unnecessary semicolons, lots of syntactic sugar help you write faster and also without worrying about most of boiler plate code.
 Let’s